 The rate of tooth decay in adults whose water supplies were fluoridated is dramatically less than that of their peers who didn't receive fluoridated water at the same age, found a recent study conducted by the University of North Carolina and the University of Adelaide in Australia, discussed in an article written in the Journal of Dental Research.
 In another earlier study published by The Journal of the American Dental Association, two Canadian cities in Ontario were compared: one that was naturally fluoridated (Stratford) and one that wasn't (Woodstock).
 The findings showed that a significantly lesser amount of root caries (or cavities) appeared among the residents of the town that had the naturally occurring fluoride.

 Fluoride Options at the Dentist

-Your dentist and dental hygienist will also recommend that you use a fluoride-containing toothpaste for routine teeth cleaning at least twice a day after meals — all Colgate toothpastes contain fluoride.
+Your dentist and dental hygienist will also likely recommend that you use a fluoride-containing toothpaste for routine teeth cleaning at least twice a day after meals — most Colgate toothpastes contain fluoride.
 It is important to note that each of these fluoride therapies have different formulations that vary based on their specific role in preventing cavities, root sensitivity and plaque buildup, and cause no harm to your existing teeth and gums.